bulbicx/IMS-Starter-June21SDET-Marco/README.md

 RETURN: To return to domain selection
 ```

-When we want to add a new customer to the database we can select:
+When we want to add new data to the database we can select:

 ```
 create